Emergency Care During COVID-19

-Many of BayCare Health System’s facilities are recognized as Primary or Comprehensive Stroke Centers and have achieved quality awards by the American Heart Association.
+Many of BayCare Health System’s facilities are recognized as certified stroke centers and have achieved quality awards by the American Heart Association.
 Our facilities are committed to providing the latest treatments as well as early intervention to ensure the best outcome possible.

 Immediate medical attention is needed when you suspect a stroke is occurring.
 Act FAST and call 911 if you observe any of these symptoms in yourself or someone else:

 Stroke is a leading cause of serious long-term disability, and reduces mobility in more than half of stroke survivors age 65 and over.

 With immediate treatment, a stroke victim has a good chance of making a full recovery.
 BayCare offers innovative stroke treatment with the state-of-the art technology, procedures and rehabilitative therapies to help improve a patient’s chances of a full recovery.
 Treatment options vary depending on the type of stroke.